Think Like a Man (song)

-"Think Like a Man" is a song by American singers Jennifer Hudson and Ne-Yo featuring American rapper Rick Ross.
-It was released on January 13, 2012, by Epic Records as the lead single from the soundtrack to the romantic comedy film soundtrack to the American romantic comedy film Think Like a Man (2012).
+"Think Like a Man" is a song by American singers Jennifer Hudson and Ne-Yo, featuring American rapper Rick Ross.
+It was released on January 13, 2012, through Epic Records, and served as the lead single from the soundtrack to the American romantic comedy film, Think Like a Man (2012).

 Critical reception

 Trent Fitzgerald of PopCrush described "Think Like a Man" as "a great R&B ballad that every woman and man can relate to", noting the artists' complementary vocal performances and Ross' "obligatory" rap verse.
 Devin Lazerine of Rap-Up referred to the song as a "breakup tune" on which Hudson and Ne‑Yo "keep it real", and observed that Ross' contribution adds imagery of "spoiling his girl with the finer things".
 DJBooth noted that over Harmony Samuels' "lush boardwork", the song finds Hudson "attempting to get into the head of the opposite sex", with Ne‑Yo's tenor and Ross' closing verse completing the collaboration.
 Singersroom characterized the track as an "empowering anthem" that encourages listeners to "take control of their lives".
 Writing for HotNewHipHop, Rose Lilah described the song as "[a] worthy addition to the impressive body of work [Hudson] has been developing over the years."